 iCommons host author visits, sponsors book fairs, offer workshops for parents, teachers, and students.
 Dates for these events are posted on the school website and the school calendar.

 e.
-Loan period: All iCommons materials are available for a checkout of a week and can be renewed by the patrons.
+Loan period: All iCommons materials are available for a checkout of 2 weeks and can be renewed by the patrons.

 f.
-Returns: All materials can be returned into a drop box which is located at each iCommons.
+Returns: All materials can be returned into a returns box which is located at each iCommons.

 g.
 Overdues: Overdue notices are emailed to patrons on a regular basis.
 The iCommons does not charge overdue fines.
 However, if an item is reported missing or is returned seriously damaged, the borrower is responsible for the payment of the cost of the item plus the shipping and processing fees.
 On receiving a notification from the iCommons Staff with book details and cost, this fine is paid to the cashier in the business office.
 A receipt from the cashier would be required to help clear the fine from the patron’s account.